There’s no room for error when deciding what to pack for Iceland…

 I came to Iceland with a suitcase.
 This is because I literally live out of a bag and I travel perpetually!
 But I had to leave my suitcase at the place we rented our van from (and shove everything I packed for Iceland randomly in the van) because there was NO way we were going to fit two humans and two hard suitcases with wheels in a tiny van.

 Because of the psycho weather here, A GoPro is a must-pack for Iceland!
 You just never know.
-There were a few times I literally couldn’t get the DSLR out because I would ruin it.
-If you’re diving in the Silfra, swimming at the geothermal pools or even at some of the waterfalls, you’ll need one!
+There were a few times I literally couldn’t get my camera out because it was raining or I was too close to a waterfall.
+If you’re diving in the Silfra, swimming at the geothermal pools, or even at some of the waterfalls, you’ll need one!

 Whatever you do, you have to bring your camera.
 Don’t dare leave it home for any reason.
 Iceland is possibly the most beautiful country I’ve ever seen and you’ll be missing out on million photo opportunities.
 I’d venture to say, if you don’t have a decent camera and are interested in photography, this would be a prime place to venture into photography-land!